dymek84/ESP32-Led-Matrix-Clock/README.md

 After creating my LED Pingpong Ball light I wanted something else.
 So I stumbled on the LED clock video https://www.youtube.com/watch?v=7urN2OS0fjs by Thomas https://www.instructables.com/Ping-Pong-Ball-LED-Clock/ and https://www.hackster.io/news/improved-led-ping-pong-ball-clock-232a0ac06643
 I loved these creations.
 But... (always a but), this is a BIG clock, a bit too much for my livingroom.
 Also these clocks run on an arduino and I wanted to use an ESP32.
 # Why an ESP32?
-In this project I used: Wemos Mini D1 EPS32). https://www.amazon.nl/ESP-32S-Wireless-Bluetooth-Esp8266-CP2102/dp/B07NW8S1ZR Because it has built-in WIFI, Bluetooth, DualCore, RTC and much much more.
+In this project I used: Wemos Mini D1 EPS32 and the ESP32 Devkit V1 both work ). https://www.amazon.nl/ESP-32S-Wireless-Bluetooth-Esp8266-CP2102/dp/B07NW8S1ZR
+Because it has built-in WIFI, Bluetooth, DualCore, RTC and much much more.
 Oh, and a lot of program memory.

 # Leds (WS2812 8x32 LED matrix)